-The Key Features of the Corporate Practice of Medicine in California
+The Key Features of the Corporate Practice of Medicine in Los Angeles, California

 Business Credit – Building business credit under a professional medical corporation can be beneficial when it comes time to form a partnership or sell your business.
 It also may avoid the need for personal guarantees.